hapax/hapax.github.io/assets/chandra.md

 How are neutron stars different from white dwarfs?
 Neutrons are fermions, so if we pack them into a box, there will be degeneracy pressure.
-They are still cold compared to the Fermi temperature.
+Neutron stars are still cold compared to the Fermi temperature, so the zero-temperature approximation is good.
-The main difference, apparently, is that there are $N$ neutrons rather than $N$ protons and electrons.
 If we repeat the reasoning above, balancing neutron degeneracy pressure against gravitational self-pressure, we find